parsec-labs/parsec-website/src/blog/content/ethereum-foundation-scaling-grant.md

 <b>Why do we exist?
 What is our mission?</b>

-Our mission of <a href="https://parseclabs.org"></a> is to bring fairness and transparency to the gaming and entertainment industry.
+The mission of <a href="https://parseclabs.org"></a> is to bring fairness and transparency to the gaming and entertainment industry.
 We enable on-chain scalability for game execution to open up and unite virtual worlds.

 <b>What did we receive the grant for?</b>